yaroslaavl/Animal-Shelter/README.md

 Animal Shelter is a platform where users can submit requests to become guardians for animals.
 Users fill out their personal information and apply for guardianship.
 The shelter’s administration reviews each request and can approve or decline it.

 ## Features
-- User authorization and authentication
+- User authorisation and authentication
-- Viewing animals available for guardianship
+- View animals available for care
-- Submitting and managing applications
+- Submit and manage applications
-- Admin panel for reviewing and managing applications and animals
+- Admin panel to view and manage applications and animals
-- Email notifications
+- Notifications to email and in-app notifications
 - Application status tracking for users
 - Admin monitoring system with Spring Boot Admin
+- Animal medical records management by veterinarian
+- Check medical records once a month

 ## Technologies Used
 - Java